Alcaro/misctoys/lazinessbugs.md

 I try to report bugs through the official channels if available (or, if on GitHub and a fix is obvious, I submit a PR).
-For example, I've submitted about 30 bugs in Wolfram|Alpha through the feedback form at the bottom, several of which are reported fixed, and several more of which were fixed without telling me.
+For example, I've submitted about 30 bugs in Wolfram|Alpha through the feedback form at the bottom, most of which were fixed.

 If anyone reading this knows of better report mechanisms than I could find, feel free to submit these bugs there.
 No need to credit me, I'm happy if they're fixed.
 (But do ping me about it, so I